Checkroth/pbelican/content/software blog/2021-4-27-setting-up-a-self-hosted-server.md

 If your network is unbroadcasted, add `scan_ssid=1` to the bottom of the network object you just created in `etc/wpa_supplicant.conf`.

-If you want to go _only_ on WiFi, you may want to mark ethernet is optional in `/etc/netplan/00-installer-config.yaml`
+If you want to go _only_ on WiFi, you may want to mark ethernet as optional in `/etc/netplan/00-installer-config.yaml`.
+If you don't do this, your server start will slow down significantly while it waits the default amount of time for your network to connect (probably around 90 seocnds).

 My config looks like the following: